Anderillium Tolype Moth Warm

 The color/properties:

-Tolype Moth Warm is a soft pastel that offers some subtle shading between a light, earthy, greyish-brown, and a slightly deeper, dusty brown.
-I can’t help but notice that there are subtle purple undertones as well.
-Overall, there’s not a lot of variation in the shading, but it’s just enough to achieve what Anderillium was going for.
+Tolype Moth Warm is a soft pastel that offers a lot of subtle shading between a light, earthy, greyish-brown, and a slightly deeper, dusty brown.
+I can’t help but notice that there are subtle purple undertones as well, and you might even notice some green edges around the shaded areas of writing, especially with wider nibs.
+The ink shades with a crisp cut and dark edges around pooled areas when writing in both cursive and print.
+There’s not necessarily a ton of variation in the shading in terms of darkness in color, but it’s still easily visible, while being very complex and nuanced.

 Rhodia